Hands up if you think spinning bears no resemblance to cycling outside and has zero benefits for a real-life cyclist?

 Nearly all classes will be led by an instructor who calls out intervals (when to pedal hard and when to slow it down) – and this person has a huge effect on the class.

-A class that advertises itself as being designed to aid your outdoor cycling performance might be led by a qualified cycling coach who may focus the intervals on skills needed in a bike race – using terms like ‘threshold’ and ‘sprint’.
-In comparison, other classes will place a greater importance on all over conditioning.
+A class that advertises itself as being designed to aid your outdoor cycling performance might be led by a qualified cycling coach who may focus the intervals on skills needed in a bike race – often based on power zones.
+In comparison, other classes like the one described above will place a greater importance on all-over conditioning.
 Both promise a thorough workout and it’s really down to personal preference.

 Can anyone take part in a spin class?